hexaxsoftwares/houx.js/README.md

   }
 }
 ```
-Pixel watches the value of this properties and reacts when there values changes when reavaluated, instead of the data properties directly.
+Hexax watches the value of this properties and reacts when there values changes when reavaluated, instead of the data properties directly.

 ## **Global instanciciation**

-Pixel provides an effective way of injecting a global datas through out the scope of an initBuild and all it's child widget
+Hexax provides an effective way of injecting a global datas through out the scope of an initBuild and all it's child widget

 1. `build.property`: Used to define a global property  to all child widgets of this parent widget;